amgarnier/EasyPID/README.md

 Setpoint = The goal value that you want to set (for example 150 if you want your device to get you to 150F)

 OutputSpeed(optional) = This is how fast the controller will read.
 I recommend using "500" which is 0.5 seconds.
 You can go faster but it is limited by your processor and the speed of the device output.
-For this example we will use 1000 for a one second interval
+For this example we will use 1000 for a one second interval.

-MinmumValue(optional)= Set minum value for the Control Variable.
+MinmumValue(optional)= Set the minimum value for the Control Variable.
 This is set to 0 by default can change to any real number for instance -100,-1,0 etc...

-MaximumValue(optional)= Set maimum value for the Control Variable.
+MaximumValue(optional)= Set the maximum value for the Control Variable.
 This is set to 1 by default can change to any real number for instance 100, 1, 1000 etc...
 ```C#
 //create a new instance of EasyPID any assigning an OutputSpeed
             EasyPID easyPID = new EasyPID(.009, 0.05, 0.3, 120, 1000);